sajjadhira/youtube-easy-embed/README.md

 # Youtube Easy Embed

-This is a youtube video embed plugin.
+This is a youtube video embed plugin for WordPress.
 By using this plugin you can easily embed youtube videos to posts.
 This is a simple and easy plugin for your embed.
 A good youtube embed shortcode plugin.

 Supported Atrributes: